-This is the third of five paintings that will hung at the 'Along Your Street' exhibition at Byard Art between 31 May and 1 July 2018.
+This is the first painting I made especially for the exhibition 'Along Your Street' which took place at Byard Art on King's Parade from 31 May to 1 July 2018.

 Photographs can never do justice to my paintings as they change when the light catches the silver or copper leaf.
 If you would like to view my actual paintings please contact me to arrange a visit to my studio.
-My work can also be seen at exhibitions: look out for the Christmas Cracker Exhibition at Byard Art from 10 November to 24 December and I shall also be taking part in a Winter Open Studio at 5 Church Street 24 & 25 November 2018.
+My work can also be seen at exhibitions: look out for the Along Your Street Exhibition at Byard Art in June 2019, Cambridge Drawing Society exhibitions in April and October 2019 as well as Cambridge Open Studios 2019.

 ...but first I shall have two images exhibited in the long gallery near the Treatment Centre at Addenbrookes Hospital from 16 January to 6 March.